-There’s no denying it’s going to be inconvenient, but with these tips you can get through it with your sanity intact.
+There’s no denying it’s going to be inconvenient, but with these tips, you will find sanity in living without a kitchen.

 Find an area with electrical access and set up the bare essentials like your coffeemaker and microwave.
-Your temporary kitchen can be as simple as an old table and some shelves to store a few dishes, plus an area to manage garbage and recyclables.
+Your new counter space can be as simple as an old table and some shelves to store a few dishes, plus an area to manage garbage and recyclables.
 Just make sure it’s out of the way of the construction zone.

 2. Plan for the Bare Essentials